erikrutledge/drmario/README.md

 + Possible controller compatibility

 Bugs
-+ In certain conditions the rotation button will kick the piece left without spinning it
-+ Invisible blocks stop falling pieces on occasion
 + Pressing down at the right time can push the pill into occupied spaces
 + Possibility that menu screens are still running after proceeding to the next view
 + Falling blocks can clear lines before landing

 Optimizations
-+ Would like to consolidate actions like collision detection and dropping pieces into functions
 + Possible refactoring needed to eliminate unnessecary checks in the game loop
 + Falling blocks are too slow and staggered, should all fall together